Studer D424

 • Versatile and future-proof technology, based on standard data storage devices (SCSI-2).

-• Removable medium with very good archiving characteristics and the capability for direct access editing, the Studer D424-2 MO recorder has been designed to be integrated into todays and future environments, combined with analog and digital audio processing and automation.
+• Removable medium with very good archiving characteristics and the capability for direct access editing, the Studer D424-2 MO recorder has been designed to be integrated into todays and future environments, combined with analogue and digital audio processing and automation.
 It is ready to follow the rapid evolution of recording technology, without neglecting the needs of the professional user.

 Specifications